 Indeed, merchandising products is very important because it is the item to offer on the home page to attract the prospect to the shop.

 It is therefore not done in a risky way but by capturing attention with a product far of the season depending on your domain to show the customer that you have the product he is looking for at the moment T.

 It’s an attractive element that draws attention to your shop.

-In this case of e-commerce, it is a matter of organizing digital advertising campaigns on the pages of product destinations to attract prospects to the products you offer.
+In this case of e-commerce, it is a matter of organizing digital advertising campaigns (SEA, SEM, social networks, mailchimp targeting tools) on the pages of product destinations to attract prospects to the products you offer.

 4- PRODUCT RECOMMENDATION